 5. Be willing to give and take

 The word compromise sometimes has a negative connotation.
-Some people feel that compromising is synonymous with giving in and giving up cherished principles.
+Some people feel that compromising is synonymous with either giving in or giving up cherished principles.
 They struggle to concede even the smallest point.
 However, diplomacy is based on tradeoffs and finding an acceptable middle ground.
 Aim to create a win-win situation where both parties walk away gaining something.

 6. Let bygones be bygones